ipld/ipld/specs/codecs/dag-jose/fixtures/index.md

 ### JWS

-This is the base64url-encoded CID for a DAG-JOSE object:
+This is the base64url-encoded CID for a DAG-JOSE object, when using SHA2-256 (multihash code 0x12):

 [testmark]:# (jws/serial.dag-jose.cid)
 ```